Ahmedlekan/aws-bootcamp-cruddur-2023/journal/week0.md

 5. Explored C4 Models for visualizing software architecture.

+6. Familiarized myself with the cloud services we will use during the bootcamp.

+#### The C4 Model

 The C4 Model is a framework for visualizing and documenting software architecture in a clear and structured way.
 It was created by Simon Brown and is widely used to communicate the architecture of a system to both technical and non-technical stakeholders.
 The model is based on the idea of abstraction and hierarchical decomposition, breaking down a system into four levels of detail:

 + Context